-- Cut the bread on a diagonal into 2cm/1" diamonds but do not cut all the way through the bread (just like you would cut a french stick for garlic bread).
+- Cut the bread on a diagonal into 2cm/1" diamonds but do not cut all the way through the bread.

 - Use your fingers or a knife to pry open each crack and drizzle in a teaspoon of butter and stuff in a pinch of cheese.
 This might sound like a bit of an effort, but I promise you it is worth it!
 You don't need to be super neat, it's nice to have some of the butter drizzled over the crust.

-- Wrap with foil and bake for 15minutes until the cheese has mostly melted, then unwrap and bake for 5 minutes more to make the bread nice and crusty.
+- Wrap with foil and bake for 20 minutes until the cheese has mostly melted, then unwrap and bake for 5 - 10 minutes more to make the bread nice and crusty.